ebony72/quekno/README.md

 Running quekno.py, you can generate QUEKNO benchmarks.
 What you need to do is to provide AG (architecture graph, can be defined in vf2.ag.py), cost_type, cost, subgraph_size, qbg_ratio etc.

-The benchmarks used in the paper are in the folder ./benchmark0422/.
+The benchmarks used in the paper (genearted on 22.04.22) are the six zip files like 53Q_depth_Rochester.zip.
 If you want to read the qct-solution and extract benchmark information such as average cx ratio, you may run benchmark_info_0422.py.
-You can also find the summarised information in ./data0422/.
+You can also find the summarised information in the zip files like meta0422-rochester.zip.

 Send email (Sanjiang Li: mrlisj@gmail.com) if you have questions or suggestions!